 This gifting of land for practical reasons had a political slant.
 In 1962 Soviet armed functionaries brutally suppressed local food riots in the event known as the Novocherkassk massacre.
-Giving people land shifted the onus on food production back to them.
-They could devote their energies to feeding themselves than rioting.
+Gifting people land shifted the onus on food production back to them.
+They could devote their energies to feeding themselves rather than rioting.
 In English we call this killing two birds with one stone.
 In Russia they say kill two hares in one shot (убить одним выстрелом двух зайцев).
-This history of food production is why 50% of all Russians and populations of the former Soviet Union have a dacha.
+This history of riot suppression is why 50% of all Russians and populations of the former Soviet Union have a dacha.

 The production of food is still a major activity.
 This has two important consequences.

 50% of Russians still have a strong connection with Nature.

 The pattern of occupancy of dacha reflects the growing season rather than the season.
 The cultivation that takes place is not gardening but the growing of food to eat and share.
 Wild strawberries are a bonus.

 50% of Russians still have a strong connection to food production.

 The economic necessity to grow one’s own food has relaxed somewhat but it was never as if people returned to the city with a week’s worth of groceries.
 Economic benefits aside, it is a satisfying use of time and energy to grow vegetables as a leisure activity, and extremely satisfying to eat them afterwards,